H2CO3/Sparkling/README.md

 one and I'll fix it as soon as possible.
 The syntax and semantics of the language are subject to change, too (at least until it leaves alpha), so in the early days, code that ran yesterday can break today.
-But this is done only to let the community decide what kind of features, syntactic and semantic rules would be the best, and when I gatehered enough suggestions, I'll freeze the language specification.
+But this is done only in order to let the community decide what kind of features, syntactic and semantic rules would be the best, and when I will have gathered enough suggestions, I'll freeze the language specification.
 (This is also good for me since now I can procrastinate writing the full specs until the beta release...)

 In the meantime, please experiment with the library, write extensions, **try to break the code** (I appreciate bug reports), play around with the engine in